Spanish Immersion Programs in Costa Rica & Ecuador: Learn Spanish & Volunteer

 Yes.
 Shortly after your register, you will receive a list of clothes, personal items, donations you need to begin collecting, and other miscellaneous items to pack as soon as we receive your application.

 Some do, not all.
 This depends on your service provider and your specific phone, so check with your service provider first.
 If your specific phone isn’t capable, most service providers have world phone rental options.
-This isn’t usually the most economical way to call home when you’re in Costa Rica.
-You can purchase calling cards when you arrive to Costa Rica.
-We recommend the VOIP program called Skype.
-If you won’t have a computer with you in Costa Rica, your Common Ground trip leader always will and you’re welcome to use our computers to call home.
+This isn’t usually the most economical way to call home when you’re in Costa Rica or Ecuador.
+You can purchase local chips you arrive to the country.
+We recommend using Skype, What’sApp or FaceTime.
+If you won’t have a computer with you, your Common Ground trip leader always will and you’re welcome to use our computers to call home.

 Absolutely.
-Of course it’s always a good idea to have a little cash on you in Colones, but honestly you don’t need much right away when traveling with a Common Ground group.
-After you get settled into your host family, we’ll make sure you have the opportunity to exchange $US for Colones right away.
+Of course it’s always a good idea to have a little cash on you in Colones (Costa Rican currency) or USD for Ecuador (Ecuador is on the US dollar), but honestly you don’t need much right away when traveling with a Common Ground Spanish Immersion group.
+After you get settled into your host family, we’ll make sure you have the opportunity to get local currency right away.
+We do not recommend exchanging you money at the airport as they generally have unfavorable exchange rates.
 Credit & Debit cards are accepted throughout the country, and ATM machines are more and more common every year.
 The ATM is convenient, and usually provides a good exchange rate.
 It is important to notify your bank that you will be traveling abroad, and you’ll probably want to inquire about any foreign transaction and/or currency fees.

-You will have the same guide and driver for your group the whole time you are on the program with Common Ground, and our destination is further than walking distance.
-In the mornings you will walk to language school for an 8am start time.
-In the afternoons we will leave the language school and head to our volunteer site together (either walking or on the private bus).
+You will most likely have the same guide and driver for your group the whole time you are on the program with Common Ground, and our destination is further than walking distance.
+In the mornings we will head to our volunteer site together (either walking or on the private bus).
+In the afternoons we will leave the outreach work site and head to the language school.
 During the weekend excursions we will certainly be on the private bus with guide and driver chaperoning our travels.

 Many spouses, fiancées, friends and other family members join our groups for a portion of the program.
 We’re happy to arrange this for you with both your host family, and any private hotel accommodations that you require while on vacation portions of the program.
 If this is something you’re considering, we just ask that you let us know early on so that we can make appropriate arrangements for you.
-This is not a last minute decision that you can make, it does require special arrangements that need to be made at the time you submit your application.
+This is not a last minute decision that you can make, it does require special arrangements, so we ask that you notify us at the time you submit your application.

-- Of course you need to be current on your standard immunizations.
-We always suggest that you take some sort of malaria prophylaxis.
-Additionally, when traveling anywhere in Central America there is also a risk of Typhoid, Yellow Fever, and Hepatitis A and B. We suggest you consult both the CDC website and your primary care physician to prepare for your Spanish Immersion Program in Costa Rica.
+Of course you need to be current on your standard immunizations before you travel on Spanish immersion.
+When traveling in Central and South America there is variation risks of Typhoid, Yellow Fever, and Hepatitis A and B. We suggest you consult both the CDC website for Costa Rica and CDC website for Ecuador and check with your primary care physician to prepare for your Spanish Immersion in Costa Rica or Ecuador.